* China rating agency says U.S. starting “credit war”

 * Says may downgrade Portugal, Spain

-BEIJING, Jan 28 (Reuters) - The United States is effectively printing cheap dollars as it implements an ultra-loose policy to spur its flagging economy, setting the stage for “a world credit war”, a Chinese rating agency said on Friday, in the latest warning against soaring debt burdens in developed economies.
+BEIJING/NEW YORK, Jan 28 (Reuters) - The ultra-loose monetary policy of the United States is setting the stage for “a world credit war,” a Chinese rating agency said on Friday, in the latest warning against soaring debt burdens in developed economies.

-The policy easing was also “bringing the U.S. dollar’s credit-worthiness to a vulnerable position,” it said.
+The policy easing was “bringing the U.S. dollar’s credit-worthiness to a vulnerable position,” the ratings group added.

-Dagong, which has been rating Chinese corporate bonds since 1994, but it is a relative newcomer to sovereign debt ratings.
-It created a splash by rating the United States at double-A, below China’s AA-plus, in July 2010.
+Dagong has been rating Chinese corporate bonds since 1994, but it is a relative newcomer to sovereign debt ratings.
+It created a splash by rating the United States at AA, below China’s AA-plus, in July 2010.

-As China’s $2.85 trillion foreign exchange reserves are mainly denominated in U.S. dollars, Chinese Premier Wen Jiabao had publicly voiced concerns of the assets.
+As China’s $2.85 trillion foreign exchange reserves are mainly denominated in U.S. dollars, Chinese Premier Wen Jiabao had publicly voiced concerns about the assets.

-President Hu Jintao told a recent G20 summit at Seoul that China wanted “an international reserve currency system with stable value, rule-based issuance and manageable supply”.
+President Hu Jintao told a recent Group of 20 nations summit in Seoul that China wanted “an international reserve currency system with stable value, rule-based issuance and manageable supply.”

-“The behaviour that the United States ignores international creditors’ legitimate interests indicates a dramatic decline of the country’s willingness to repay the debt”, Dagong said.
+“The behavior that the United States ignores international creditors’ legitimate interests indicates a dramatic decline of the country’s willingness to repay the debt,” Dagong said.

-It added that the capital flows into emerging economics stemmed from cheap dollar is “a destructive factor to the healthy economic development in different countries”.
+It said capital flows into emerging economies stemmed from cheap dollars and is “a destructive factor to the healthy economic development in different countries.”

 For full version of Dagong's report, see here

-Dagong added the sovereign debt crisis in the euro zone countries would intensify in 2011 and it may downgrade of sovereign credit ratings on Portugal and Spain.
+Dagong added the sovereign debt crisis in the euro zone countries would intensify in 2011, and it may downgrade sovereign credit ratings of Portugal and Spain.

 “Countries, such as Portugal and Spain, will have to ask for bailouts in 2011,” it said.

-Ratings agency Standard & Poor’s cut Japan’s long-term debt rating on Thursday for the first time since 2002, and hours later Moody’s Investors Service warned the risk of the United States losing its top AAA rating, although small, was rising.
+Ratings agency Standard & Poor’s cut Japan’s long-term debt rating on Thursday for the first time since 2002, and hours later Moody’s Investors Service warned the risk of a negative outlook on the United States’ top AAA rating, although small, was rising.
 A negative outlook means a credit downgrade is more likely in 12 to 18 months.

-The International Monetary Fund said the G7’s two biggest economies needed to spell out credible deficit-cutting plans before the markets lose patience and dump their bonds.
-(Reporting by Zhou Xin and Kevin Yao; Editing by Kim Coghill)
+The IMF said the G7’s two biggest economies needed to spell out credible deficit-cutting plans before the markets lose patience and dump their bonds.
+[ID:nL3E7CS0GV] (Additional reporting by Walter Brandimarte in New York; Editing by Kim Coghill and Padraic Cassidy)